mbeddr/mps-platform-docs/src/doc/docs/reference/issue_trackers.md

 ## JetBrains Runtime

 > JetBrains Runtime is a fork of OpenJDK available for Windows, Mac OS X, and Linux.
-It includes several enhancements in font rendering, HiDPI support, windowing/focus subsystems, performance improvements and bugfixes.
+It includes several enhancements in font rendering, HiDPI support, windowing/focus subsystems, performance improvements and general bugfixes.

 !!!info "It's highly unlikely that you have to submit an issue to this tracker yourself."

 This issue tracker is relevant for [JCEF](https://plugins.jetbrains.com/docs/intellij/jcef.html), UI-related glitches and complete Java crashes as MPS is using the JetBrains Runtime instead of the normal JRE.
-The JetBrains runtime is installed in the jbr folder of the MPS installation.
+The JetBrains runtime is installed in the *jbr* folder of the MPS installation.
 The corresponding JBR version for an IntelliJ platform release can be found in the [JetBrainsRuntime readme](https://github.com/JetBrains/JetBrainsRuntime#releases-based-on-jdk-11).

 - [open issues](https://youtrack.jetbrains.com/issues/JBR?q=%23Open%20)